cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-2.md

 # Gating Code with CloudBees Feature Flags Lab Review

 * You created an experimental component.
-* You created a `show_sidebar` function that returned the boolean value assigned to our `sidebar` feature flag.
+* You created a `show_title` function that returned the boolean value assigned to our `title` feature flag.
-* You wrapped your experimental component in conditional logic to only display when `show_sidebar` is `True`.
+* You wrapped your experimental component in conditional logic to only display when `show_title` is `True`.
+* You defined a `configurationFetchedHandler` and added it to your `options` to alert your application that a configuration value has changed and allowed for updated config values to be applied on an action (page refresh).
 * You committed your code back to your `development` branch.